 The fire caused scandal as well.
 Earl & Wilson employee John S. Little discovered two firefighters, John Murphy and William Connors of Engine Company No. 14, stealing shirts and collars after the fire was put out.

 The highly-recognized names of the tenants gave national prominence to the address.
-On August 14, 1895 young Minnie Noe left ran away from her Jeffersonville, Indiana home leaving a note that read “I have gone to make my fortune.”
-She was found by a neighbor, Hamilton Johnson, only about a mile away from home with a satchel and a pasteboard sign that said “33 East Seventeenth Street New-York.”
+On August 14, 1895 young Minnie Noe ran away from her Jeffersonville, Indiana home leaving a note that read “I have gone to make my fortune.”
+She was found hitch-hiking by a neighbor, Hamilton Johnson, only about a mile away from home with a satchel and a pasteboard sign that said “33 East Seventeenth Street New-York.”

 While various tenants came and went, the building remained remarkably untouched.
-In 1913 a second row of dormers were added to the roof by S. Edison Gage and little-by-little may of the small-paned windows were replaced with large sashes.
+In 1913 a second row of dormers was added to the roof by S. Edison Gage and little-by-little may of the small-paned windows were replaced with large sashes.
 But the commercial space on the street level was astonishingly intact.